<< ARI Watch

 10 Introduction to ARI’s webpage “In Moral Defense of Israel,” accessed February 2007.

-11 See the last entry of Jeers and the end of Ayn Rand on Israel, both on this website.
+12 See the last entry of Jeers, the end of Ayn Rand on Israel, and footnote 5 of Capitalism and “the Jews” all on this website.